1977 World Series: New York Yankees

 The Yankees signed free agent Reggie Jackson before the 1977 season.

 The New York Yankees returned to the World Series after being swept by the Cincinnati Reds the previous year.
 In free agency, the Yankees signed slugging right fielder Reggie Jackson for US$2.96 million ($ in current dollar terms) over five years and Cincinnati Reds ace pitcher Don Gullett for $2 million ($ in current dollar terms) over six years.
 Two other key players were acquired by the Yankees through trades.
 Shortstop Bucky Dent was picked up from the Chicago White Sox for outfielder Oscar Gamble, pitcher LaMarr Hoyt, and $200,000.
 After only one year with the Oakland Athletics, pitcher Mike Torrez was acquired in exchange for pitcher Dock Ellis and utilitymen Marty Perez and Larry Murray.

-After a lackluster first half, the Yankees finished strong, winning 38 of their last 51 games, edging both the Boston Red Sox and the Baltimore Orioles by 2 1/2 games.
+New York had a lackluster first half, highlighted by the famous Billy Martin and Reggie Jackson near fight on a nationally televised game against the Boston Red Sox at Fenway Park.
+Martin was furious over Jackson's lack of hustle on a fly ball by Jim Rice, leading to the heated dugout confrontation.
+The Yankees finished strong, winning 38 of their last 51 games, edging both the Red Sox and the Baltimore Orioles by 2 1/2 games.
 Among the star-laden lineup was an emerging superstar, Ron Guidry.
 Early in the season Guidry was moved from the bullpen into the starting rotation, finishing 16–7 with a 2.82 ERA.
 The Yankees advanced to the World Series after beating the Kansas City Royals in an exciting fifth and final 1977 American League Championship Series (ALCS) game, winning it with three runs in the top of the ninth on a string of singles and a costly error by George Brett.